iampava/resources-manifest-webpack-plugin/README.md

-That's why I wrote this plugin, which creates a ```resources-manifest.json``` file which contains the **filenames** of the assets I want to cache.
+That's why I wrote this plugin, which creates a ```resources-manifest.json``` file with the **filenames** of the assets I want to cache.
 Also, it updates the **service-worker.js** file so that the browser reloads it, thus giving users the latest version.